davide-muzzi/schedule-planner/README.md

 separate "break" entry — a gap between two blocks on the same day *is* the break, visually.

-This is a single-user, no-login personal tool, not a multi-tenant product.
+This is a single-user personal tool, not a multi-tenant product — it does sit behind a login now, but there's no self-service registration; the one account is bootstrapped from env vars on first run (see **Getting started** below).

 ## Features